Maithon921/TaskTify/readme.md

 * Admin Dashboard:

-  * All created tasks
+  * Number of All created tasks
-  * All assigned tasks
+  * Number of All assigned tasks
-  * Overdue tasks
+  * Number of Overdue tasks
+  * Number of Team member
+  * Recent tasks
 * Member Dashboard:

-  * Tasks assigned to them
+  * Number of Tasks assigned to them
-  * Tasks they’ve created (if applicable)
+  * Number of Completed task
-  * Overdue tasks
+  * Number of Overdue tasks
+  * Recent Task assigned to them.

 > Note: Members have restricted access because they cannot create or modify tasks — only view and update the status of assigned tasks.